iluwatar/java-design-patterns/ambassador/README.md

 **Programmatic Example**

+A remote service has many clients accessing a function it provides.
+The service is a legacy application and is impossible to update.
+Large numbers of requests from users are causing connectivity issues.
+New rules for request frequency should be implemented along with latency checks and client-side logging.

 With the above introduction in mind we will imitate the functionality in this example.
-We have an interface implemented by the remote service as well as the ambassador service:
+We have an interface implemented by the remote service as well as the ambassador service.

 ```java
 interface RemoteServiceInterface {